- Future Student Information

 Dr. Mary Bennett, Director, WKU School of Nursing

-WKU Nursing programs have full approval status and the ASN Nursing program has monitoring approval status by the Kentucky Board of Nursing and are accredited as follows:
+WKU DNP, MSN, and BSN Nursing programs have full approval status and the ASN Nursing program has monitoring approval status by the Kentucky Board of Nursing.
+The programs are accredited as follows:

 The ASN program at WKU is accredited by the Accreditation Commission for Education in Nursing.(http://www.acenursing.org)